ConfettiFX/The-Forge/README.md

 - XBOX One / XBOX One X (only available for accredited developers on request)
 - PS4 (in development) (only available for accredited developers on request)

-The Forge supports cross-platform
+Particularly, The Forge supports cross-platform
 - Descriptor management
 - Multi-threaded resource loading
 - Shader reflection
 - Multi-threaded command buffer generation

 Future plans are:
-- unified shader generation
+- Unified shader generation

+The intended usage of The Forge is to enable developers to quickly build their own game engines.
+The Forge can provide the rendering layer for custom 3D engines.

 # News
-"" First Release January xx, 2018
+## First Release January xx, 2018